Boomerang Distillation Enables Zero-Shot Model Size Interpolation: Additional Evaluation Results

 \subsection{Perplexity}

-\paragraph{Comparing \sys to naive layer pruning and randomly initialized distillation.} Figure \ref{fig:perplexity-main-result} shows that \sys interpolates smoothly in terms of perplexity between the student and the distilled model, while perplexity degrades for naive layer pruning as more layers are dropped.
+\paragraph{Comparison to Naive Layer Pruning and Random Initialization.} Figure \ref{fig:perplexity-main-result} shows that \sys interpolates smoothly in terms of perplexity between the student and the distilled model, while perplexity degrades for naive layer pruning as more layers are dropped.
 All models interpolated from a randomly initialized distilled model have a perplexity above $10^4$.

-\paragraph{Comparing \sys to standard knowledge distillation.} In Figure \ref{fig:perplexity-distilled-comp}, small distilled models have slightly lower perplexity than interpolated models, while larger distilled models have slightly higher perplexity than interpolated models.
+\paragraph{Comparison to Standard Knowledge Distillation.} In Figure \ref{fig:perplexity-distilled-comp}, small distilled models have slightly lower perplexity than interpolated models, while larger distilled models have slightly higher perplexity than interpolated models.
 This follows our observations in \S\ref{sec:distillation_works:howgood}.
 However, one notable difference is that while pretrained Pythia-2.8B and Llama-3.2-3B models have similar classification and generation performance but lower perplexity than interpolated models.
 This is likely due to their extensive pretraining on next-token prediction.

-\paragraph{Comparing \sys to layer pruning methods.} In Figure \ref{fig:perplexity-pruning-comparison}, we show that \sys interpolates smoothly in terms of perplexity between the student and the distilled model, while all layer pruning approaches increase significantly in perplexity after more than six layers are dropped.
+\paragraph{Comparison to Layer Pruning Methods.} In Figure \ref{fig:perplexity-pruning-comparison}, we show that \sys interpolates smoothly in terms of perplexity between the student and the distilled model, while all layer pruning approaches increase significantly in perplexity after more than six layers are dropped.